We are mostly moved in now and finally have tackled our first DIY project in the new house!

-I had some prep work to do on the wall and floor before we can bring in the new carpet, so I headed to Home Depot, stocked up on supplies, and tackled the three projects: fixing the hole in the floor, patching the drywall, and removing the drain pipe.
+I had some prep work to do on the wall and floor before we can bring in the new carpet, so I headed to our local hardware store, stocked up on supplies, and tackled the three projects: fixing the hole in the floor, patching the drywall, and removing the drain pipe.

 The hole was my biggest concern.
-Did you know you can buy plywood and subfloor in 2′ squares precut at Home Depot?
+Did you know you can buy plywood and subfloor in 2′ squares precut at our local hardware store?
 I had no idea!
 I only needed a very small piece so I just purchased one of their pre-cut pieces and then cut it down to size with my jig saw.
 Basically, to fix the hole I squared it off and then patched it with new plywood the same thickness.